June 9 - the Feast of Saint Columba

 Here is an excerpt from my manuscript about the process, and reasons, for doing so.

-Born in Gartan, Donegal, and reputedly the descendant of a high king of Ulster, Columba is one of the most important Irish saints.
+Born in Gartan and, according to folklore, the descendant of a high king of Ulster, Columba is one of the most important Irish saints.
 It is believed that he founded a monastery in Derry, the Dubh Regles, or ‘Black Church.’
 He left Derry and Ireland to establish a monastery at Iona, where the famous Book of Kells was produced in 800, possibly for the two-hundredth anniversary of the saint’s death.
 In an effort to contextualize the events of the 13th centenary, Derry Journal reporter Thomas O’Kane explained Columba’s wider significance:

 "Far and near, wherever the Irish race had a home, and their Celtic eloquence found a platform, in the cities of America, as well as in the hills of old Tyrconnell by his native Gartan, learned tongues spoke of and saintly pastors dwelt on the life and career of Ireland’s great saint, patriot and poet."

 Columba had great affection for Derry.
 Poems attributed to the saint have him grieving the place after he had left it, asking God to protect it, lamenting his distance from his ‘little oak grove.’
-But if Columba loved Derry, then Father Willie wanted to prove that Derry loved Columba even more.
+If Columba loved Derry, then Father Willie wanted to prove that Derry loved Columba even more.
 According to Father Willie, the saint’s dying words at the altar at Iona invoked the city by the Foyle, saying, “Raise my hands that I may bless you all, higher still that I may bless my beloved oak groves and those that dwell therein.”
 The celebrations of the thirteenth centenary were a complex affair, not extravagant but ample and effusive nonetheless.
 Father Willie oversaw restorations of a holy well and attributed it to Columba; he had the well opened for the first time since the 1860s, when the City Corporation had it closed “for sanitary reasons and for the convenience of traffic.”